dngulin/ksi/Documentation~/api/T.NonAllocatedResultAttribute.g.md

 > \| **[API](index.g.md) / NonAllocatedResultAttribute**
 > \]

-Attribute to indicate a method that returns a reference to a deallocated instance of the [Dealloc](T.DeallocAttribute.g.md) type.
+An attribute to mark a method returning a deallocated [Dealloc](T.DeallocAttribute.g.md) type reference.
 Allows assigning a new value to the returned reference.

+Attribute usage is not verified by roslyn analyzers.
+Returning a non-deallocated instance can cause memory leaks.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]